RohanBiswas67/nifty50-stock-predictor/README.md

 ---

-**Disclaimer:** This is an educational project.
+**Disclaimer:** This is an educational project demonstrating machine learning techniques.
 Not financial advice.
 Do not make trading decisions based on predictions from this model.